 5. Use Automated Software to Update Stock Levels on All Your Channels

 If you’re selling on multiple channels, every time you make a sale, you have to manually update the stock levels for that product on every product page, on all your channels.
-Otherwise, you risk overselling — if you think an “out of stock” message is bad, wait until you have to tell an ex-customer that the order they thought was finished is now cancelled.
+Otherwise, you risk overselling — if you think an “out of stock” message is bad, wait until you have to tell an ex-customer that the order they thought was finished is now canceled.

 6. Use Irregular and/or Odd Numbers in Prices

-There’s more psychological tricks to pricing than just ending prices in “9.”
+There are more psychological tricks to pricing than just ending prices in “9.”
 Another of our favorites is called “precision pricing.”
 As a University of Florida study explains, prices that use irregular or odd numbers seem more “precise” to the true cost of a product, whereas even or rounded numbers seem more like inventions of the merchant.

 Let’s say you saw two TVs for sale: one $800 and the other $817.99.
 Statistically speaking, you’d be more likely to buy the $817.99 one because it seems more accurately priced.
 The nice and round “$800” tag seems like the merchant changed the factory price to make it more rounded.

 7. Mark Down Slow-Moving Inventory Early

 Last but not least, expect the unexpected.
 No amount of preplanning can guarantee your holiday season without any problems, so prepare to reevaluate your strategy later and change course if need be.